jbroker04/fine-tune-Llama2/README.md

 **Contributions**
 -------------------
 Contributions to this repository are welcome!
-If you have suggestions, bug fixes, or new features, please submit a pull request.
+Please submit a pull request if you have suggestions, bug fixes, or new features.

 Happy fine-tuning!